FinnONeill/3rdYearProject/technical_manual/technical_manual.md

 ***Adding items to an order*** --- With the addition of new fragments and activities for tables lists and for the order, a new problem was how to add items to an empty order.
 This was solved by creating new content lists which created new list items to add an item and referencing them in the menu list and detail activities.
 When a menu item is clicked, the name of that item is saved as a string.
 When the Add Item button is clicked in the menu detail fragments, a new order item is created with the name in the string and set at the correct position.

 ***Received orders*** --- One of the last issues we had was creating order details and including a function to remove orders from the received orders list.
-The order details were solved by creating new layouts, seperate from the menu detail layouts, for the order details and calling them instead.
+The order details were solved by creating new layouts, separate from the menu detail layouts, for the order details and calling them instead.
 The remove order problem was solved by calling another Async task that runs in the background which calls the server.
-The server then changes the status of the order form opern to close and then notifies the app.
+The server then changes the status of the order form open to close and then notifies the app.

 ## Known, Unresolved Bugs

 ### Android Application
-1. An internet connection is required to use the app, could be solved by using hotspots and caching menu items, but it requires an internet connection to update cache.
+1. An Internet connection is required to use the app, could be solved by using hotspots and caching menu items, but it requires an Internet connection to update cache.
 2. If you have a connection and input the wrong username or password, it will print the "Oops!
 Something went wrong, check your connection" instead of printing the correct "Incorrect username or password".
-3. The price, table number and Person who created the order are not being sent or stored in the database with the current version of the application due to time constraints and as a result the price of each order, the table number the order came from and who sent the order are not accessable in received orders.
+3. The price, table number and Person who created the order are not being sent or stored in the database with the current version of the application due to time constraints and as a result the price of each order, the table number the order came from and who sent the order are not accessible in received orders.
 4. When in the Item detail view, it will only display the first 15 characters of a menu item, pending the size of your device.
 5. If you rotate the screen, the Item name will revert back to the default "Food Description".
 6. When you add multiple orders in a session, the Menu item number to the left of the menu item name, when on the total/current order will keep increasing and not reset correctly until the application is closed or you log out.